Sonde Raw Data

 Out[3]: 140629

-The datetime column lets you see how many launches are in the dataset broken down by month:
+Each sonde has 3 rows in the dataset: the first, highest, and last data points reported to SondeHub.
+The datetime column lets you see how many launches there were broken down by month:

 In [4]: launches = df.groupby('serial').first()